doctype-Melvin/battleship/README.md

 `.toEqual` should be the default for comparisons in unit testing.

 ## MVC Model - View - Controller
-The MVC architectual design pattern had its big moment at the end of this project.
+The MVC architectual design pattern had it's big moment at the end of this project.
 I figured it would be helpful if the different modules could communicate with each other.
 That's where the MVC comes in.

 ### General quirks
 At some point I've accidentally added a `type: module` property to my `package.json` file.